e2skm/fintrust-cloud-portfolio/README.md

-Fintrust is an online banking application
+Fintrust is an online banking application that is currently developed as part of the nedbank cloud learnership programme, it includes AWS Services (Free tier), SQL , Python and artifacts such as notes in .md and .pdf file.

 fintrust-cloud-portfolio/
 ├── week01/